XiaoruiZhu/blog/_posts/blog/2016-04-18-sample-selection.md

 ## Summary

-> Support Vector Machine can be used to ...
+> Support Vector Machine can be used to ... many classification problems.
 >
 > -- Jeremy Zhu